Nutrition Guidelines for All Foods/Beverages at School

 - Shared Classroom Snacks: Shared classroom snacks are not permitted in district schools.

-The district is providing list of suggested nonfood ideas and healthy food and beverage alternatives to parents/guardians and staff, In lieu of edible treats/rewards, we ask that families consider providing an activity, game, or experience for the students which are non-monetary.
+The district provides a list of suggested nonfood ideas and healthy food and beverage alternatives to parents/guardians and staff, In lieu of edible treats/rewards, we ask that families consider providing an activity, game, or experience for the students which are non-monetary.
 As an example, students love to have guest readers to the classroom.
 Other considerations include novelty school supplies (i.e., stickers, pencils, erasers, notebooks, etc.) or small tokens or trinkets.
 Each of these items should be appropriate for school.
 If you are contemplating whether an activity or item would be appropriate, please reach out to your child's school principal or teacher for further guidance.
 They can provide you with information about the available time for an activity, count of students in the class, or offer suggestions.

-Marketing/Contracting: Any foods and beverages marketed or promoted to students on the school campus during the school day shall meet or exceed the established federal nutrition standards (USDA Smart Snacks in School) and comply with established Board policy and administrative regulations.
+Any foods and beverages marketed or promoted to students on the school campus during the school day shall meet or exceed the established federal nutrition standards (USDA Smart Snacks in School) and comply with established Board policy and administrative regulations.
 Exclusive competitive food and/or beverage contracts shall be approved by the board, in accordance with provisions of law.
 Existing contracts shall be reviewed and modified to the extent feasible to ensure compliance with established federal nutrition standards, including applicable marketing restrictions.